Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Local Temporal Contexts

 To generate segmentation predictions, we reshape $\bm{F}^{N}_{t}$ into $\mathbb{R}^{h \times w \times c}$ and concatenate $\bm{F}^{N}_{t}$ with $\bm{F}_{t}$.
-Then, a simple MLP projects the features to segmentation logits.
-The common cross entropy (CE) is used as the loss function for training.
+Then, a simple MLP projects the features to segmentation logits $\bm{R}_t$.
+The common cross-entropy loss (CE) is computed between $\bm{R}_t$ and ground-truth mask $\bm{S}_t$.
 Auxiliary losses on original features are also computed.
 During inference, our method does not need to extract features for all $l+1$ frames when processing $\bm{I}_{t}$.
 Instead, the features of the reference frames, which are the frames before the target frame, have already been extracted in previous steps.
-Only the target frame is passed to the encoder to generate $\bm{F}_t$, and then features $\{\bm{F}_{t-k_1}, \cdots, \bm{F}_{t-k_l}, \bm{F}_t\}$ for all frames are passed to the CFFM.
+Only the target frame is passed to the encoder to generate $\bm{F}_t$, and then features $\{\bm{F}_{t-k_1}, \cdots, \bm{F}_{t-k_l}, \bm{F}_t\}$ for all frames are passed to CFFM for representation enhancement.